AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

 ### Multi-select {#multi-select}

-You can use a multi-select field to capture additional information in any format by selecting more than option from a drop-down menu.
+You can use a multi-select field to capture additional information in any format by selecting more than one option from a drop-down menu.

 1. Start creating a field as described in the section [Create fields from scratch](#create-fields-from-scratch) in this article, then select the **Multi-select** field type.